Skip to main content

 System Integration Advice

-SMX3 doesn't internally generate any voltages, so it can't bias a signal.
+SMX3 doesn't generate any voltages, so it can't bias a signal.
 It pairs well with modules that provide static voltages, such as Proc, PGO, and Matte.
 These pairings enable greater creative flexibility.
 For example, SMX3 + Proc makes it possible to freely mix unipolar and bipolar signals such as YIQ color components from Swatch.

 note